merenlab/anvio.org/tutorials/single-cell-genomics-workshop/index.md

 {% include IMAGE path="/images/single-cell-genomics-workshop/01_visualize_SAG_01.png" width=80 %}

 The organization of the contigs is based on their tetra-nucleotide frequency.
 The outer layers represent the GC content, presence of 16S and 23S rRNA as well as tRNAs.
+The black layers represent the mean coverage of the metagenome SRR6507279 (the metagenome associated with the sample use to generate the SAG).
 You can click on any part of the dendrogram to create bins.
 Go ahead and select all branches in the interface and go to the Bin's tab in the setting panel.
 There, you will see the total size of the bin you have just created.
 You will also see the completion and redundancy estimation.

 {% include IMAGE path="/images/single-cell-genomics-workshop/01_visualize_SAG_02.png" width=80 %}

 If you check the box for "Realtime taxonomy estimation for bins" you will even see the taxonomy estimation for your SAG.
-For more information you can click on "Recalculate/Show taxonomy for bins", there you will be able to see the detailed taxonomic assignation for each single-copy core genes were use for taxonomy estimation.
+For more information you can click on "Recalculate/Show taxonomy for bins", there you will be able to see the detailed taxonomic assignment for each single-copy core genes were use for taxonomy estimation.

 {% include IMAGE path="/images/single-cell-genomics-workshop/01_visualize_SAG_03.png" width=80 %}